-In recent years, teeth whitening lights have become a popular addition to many whitening kits, promising faster and better results.
-But do these lights really work or are they just a marketing gimmick?
+In recent years, the whitening lights have become a popular addition to many whitening kits, promising faster and better results.
+But do teeth whitening lights work or are they just a marketing gimmick?

 Let’s shine a light on this intriguing topic!

-There are various teeth whitening methods available, including over-the-counter products and professional treatments.
-A teeth whitening light is a device used to enhance the teeth whitening process during professional treatments.
+There are various whitening methods available, including over-the-counter products and professional treatments.
+A whitening light is a device used to enhance the whitening process during professional treatments.

-There are also small portable teeth whitening lights available over-the-counter that have gained popularity as an at-home solution.
+There are also small portable tooth whitening lights available over-the-counter that have gained popularity as an at-home solution.
 It is important not to mix these two types of whitening lights up as they are not the same.
-For the sake of this article, we will be focusing on the former, which is the teeth whitening lights that dentists use in the dental office for professional teeth whitening.
+For the sake of this article, we will be focusing on the former, which is whitening lights that dentists use in the dental office for professional tooth brightening.
+Firstly it is essential to understand the function of these lights to learn "do teeth whitening lights work".

-Teeth whitening lights come in three main types, that is LED light teeth whitening (Light Emitting Diode), halogen lights and UV lights (Ultraviolet) .
+Whitening lights come in three main types, that is LED light whitening (Light Emitting Diode), halogen lights and UV lights (Ultraviolet) .
 When getting your teeth professionally whitened at a dental clinic, a whitening gel is first applied to the teeth.
-A teeth whitening light source is then positioned to fully expose the gel to its light.
+A whitening light source is then positioned to fully expose the gel to its light.
 So how does the light help?

 Related Articles